 We generate a foundation of facts that enriches the public dialogue and supports sound decision-making.

-Our empirical research on a wide range of topics helps U.S. and international policymakers, civic leaders, educators and the public at large understand and address some of the world’s most challenging problems.
+Our empirical research on a wide range of topics helps policymakers, media and the public at large understand and address some of the world’s most challenging problems.

 Our public opinion surveys allow the voice of the people to be heard, and our

 demographic, economic and political analyses provide context to understand how the world is changing.

 We are nonprofit, nonpartisan and nonadvocacy.
 Our mission is to inform, not to prescribe.
 We believe that better information can build a better world.

 “Fact-based information is the fuel democracies run on—the raw material from which societies identify problems and construct solutions.”

 Code of ethics